huggingface/accelerate/CONTRIBUTING.md

 ## You can contribute in so many ways!

-There are 4 ways you can contribute to Accelerate:
+Some of the ways you can contribute to Accelerate:
 * Fixing outstanding issues with the existing code;
 * Contributing to the examples or to the documentation;
 * Submitting issues related to bugs or desired new features.

-Please ping @sgugger on your contribution.

 ## Submitting a new issue or feature request